department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

     description: If you want to work for yourself, find out if you can get help starting your own business.
   - url: /vocational-rehab-and-employment/service-disabled/independent-living/
     title: Independent-Living Services
-    description: "If your disability makes it hard for you to do daily activities (like bathing, dressing, or getting around), find out if you can get help to live more independently while you look for work."
+    description: If your disability makes it hard for you to do daily activities (like bathing, dressing, or getting around), find out if you can get help to live more independently while you look for work.
   - url: /disability-benefits/apply/claim-types/predischarge-claim/
     title: Predischarge Claim
     description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
 ---